BunsDev/devex-raas/README.md

-# ☁️ Cloud Dev Platform — Minimal REPL-as-a-Service
+# ☁️ DEVEX — Minimal REPL-as-a-Service

 A cloud-based code sandbox that creates isolated REPL environments for each user.
 Inspired by Replit, built from the ground up using **Go**, **Kubernetes**, and **Next.js**.